What is social media and why is it important to car dealers?

-As you are most probably already aware, the umbrella term ‘social media’ covers a huge range of websites and applications that often provide very different services to their users.
-For example Instagram is a platform on which users are mainly encouraged to share photos that they have taken, whereas somewhere like Twitter focuses on allowing its users to share short messages or ‘updates’ with others.
+The umbrella term ‘social media’ covers a huge range of websites and applications that often provide very different services to their users.
+For example, Instagram is a platform that allows their users share photos that they have taken, whereas somewhere like Twitter focuses on allowing its users to share short messages or ‘updates’ with others.

 Due to the fact that all social media platforms and websites vary drastically, we thought that we would give you a brief outline of the most important platforms that car dealers can utilise!

 Facebook is the world’s most popular and most used social channel.
-In fact, at the tail end of 2014 they announced that they had over 1.3 billion people checking their accounts at least once a month.
-Now that is a hell of a lot of people.
-In fact the actual figure was over 1.35 billion, which is pretty much the whole population of China.
+In 2018, they announced that they had over 2.2 billion active users, which is over 25% of the world’s population… that is a hell of a lot of people!

 As well as having a ridiculously huge number of users, Facebook is also ingrained in modern culture and is a place where most people interact with others.
 People share photos, videos and updates on Facebook and they also use it to speak with friends, arrange events, and get updates on current affairs or information on almost whatever niche they want.

-However, one other thing that Facebook can be useful for, is finding a new car!
-More and more car dealers up and down the UK are signing up to Facebook and utilising it to spread news, gain new customers and advertise cars.
-Modern day consumers often take to Facebook in order to browse for new vehicles, and a lack of presence on this platform could leave you missing out on potential customers.
+More and more users are turning to Facebook to buy and sell, making it the perfect opportunity for car dealers to show off their stock.
+Modern day consumers often take to Facebook in order to browse for new vehicles, and a lack of presence on this platform could leave you missing out on potential customers, because, did you know that 84% of all car buyers are users on Facebook?
 Want to find out more about Facebook for car dealers?
-Read ou guide and find out how you can utilise Facebook to help drive new leads, interact with your target audience and ultimately boost business.
+Read our guide and find out how you can utilise Facebook to help drive new leads, interact with your target audience and ultimately boost business.